MohammadTaheri304/waiter/README.md

 - iput (Optional): Input data that must be sent to procedure.

 #### What about response?
-The server will respond to your call with the following structure again using [MessagePack](https://msgpack.org/index.html):
+The server will respond to your call with the following structure, again using [MessagePack](https://msgpack.org/index.html):

 ```
 {
     "sful": true,
+    "atts": [
+            {"server_ip" : "127.0.0.1"}
+    ],
-    "oput": {
+    "oput": 243459
-        "name": "Allen"
 }
-}
 ```
 - sful: Determines whether the procedure call was successful or not.
 Possible values are `true` and `false`.
+- atts (Optional): An array of key-value pair attributes.
 - errs (Optional): An array of errors occurred when procedure call was not successful.
     - Array elements are an object with two fields, `code` and `message`.
-- oput (Optional): Output data that received from procedure call.
+- oput (Optional): Output data (if any) that received from procedure call.

 ### Prerequisites to develop and test this project
 - JDK 11 (JavaSE 11)